Upgrade TLS Certificate

 Manual Certificate Upgrade

-For Linux or Unix-based machines, follow the below instructions to upgrade your rsyslog TLS certificate.
-For Windows machines, follow the instructions on the nxlog TLS Configuration page.
-For Syslog-ng, follow the instructions on the Syslog-ng TLS configuration page.
+For Linux or Unix-based machines, follow the instructions below to upgrade your rsyslog TLS certificate.

 1. Install New Certificate